This page was updated on 13 September 2022. To view changes, please see page updates

 As a society, we accept that any sexual interaction with a child is illegal, harmful and morally wrong.
 When working with young people, it can be very difficult to differentiate between a loving relationship and an exploitative one.
 Family members and the young person themselves may all have been deceived into believing that the young person is ‘in love’ and is engaging in consensual sexual activity.

-Professionals can also fall into the trap of minimising the harm caused by an exploitative relationship, particularly where the young person does not believe they are being harmed, the suspected alleged abuser or offender is offering them support such as accommodation, food, ‘care’ and the age differences are minimal.
+Professionals can also fall into the trap of minimising the harm caused by an exploitative relationship, particularly where the young person does not believe they are being harmed, the alleged abuser is offering them support such as accommodation, food, ‘care’ and the age differences are minimal.

 Version historyBack to top